Scifabric/pybossa/CONTRIBUTING.md

 If you are an Entity download this [form](https://dl.dropboxusercontent.com/u/27667029/PyBossaEntityContributorAssignmentAgreement.pdf).

-Please print, sign and scan it and send it as an attachment in an email to  to <info AT pybossa.com> Once we have received your copy, we will send you back a signed copy from us, and from that moment you will be able to start contributing the project normally.
+Please print, sign and scan it and send it as an attachment in an email to  to *info AT pybossa.com* Once we have received your copy, we will send you back a signed copy from us, and from that moment you will be able to start contributing to the project normally.
 Welcome to the community!